IbrahimElshafey/LocalResumableFunction/_Documents/_Efficient Wait Matching.md

 	* StateObject
 	* Wait ExtraData
 	* Pushed Call [Info/Data]
+* Test if mandatory expression make full match
+	* Translate every mandatory part to true
+	* Other parts to false
+	* If result is true the full match
+	* if else the partial match
+* Match vistor will return
+	* MatchExpression
+	* MatchExpressionDynamic
+	* MandatoryPartExtractorExpression
+	* WaitMandatoryPartExpression
+	* Current Mandatory Part
+	* Mandatory is partial or full

 # When Wait Requested
 * Calc WaitTemplate Hash(Match Expression & Set Data Expression HASH)